Charles Dickens: Middle years

+While at Tavistock Dickens indulged in amateur theatricals, and he worked closely with the novelist and playwright Wilkie Collins.
+In 1856, his income from writing allowed him to buy Gads Hill Place in Higham, Kent.
+As a child Dickens had walked past the house and dreamt of living in it.
+The area was also the scene of some of the events of William Shakespeare's Henry IV, Part 1 and this literary connection pleased him.
+During this time Dickens was also the publisher, editor and a major contributor to the journals Household Words (1850–1859) and All the Year Round (1858–1870), with both titles deriving from a Shakespearean quotation.
+The journals contained a mix of fiction and non-fiction, and dealt with aspects in the culture.
+For example, the latter included Dickens's assessment of Madame Tussauds, a wax museum established in Baker Street in 1835, which he called "something more than an exhibition, it is an institution."
+In 1854, at the behest of Sir John Franklin's widow Lady Jane, Dickens viciously attacked Arctic explorer John Rae in Household Words for his report to the Admiralty, based on interviews with local Inuit, that the members of Franklin's lost expedition had resorted to cannibalism.
+These attacks would later be expanded on his 1856 play The Frozen Deep, a collaboration with Wilkie Collins, which satirises Rae and the Inuit.
+Twentieth-century archaeology work in King William Island later confirmed that the members of the Franklin expedition resorted to cannibalism.

-During this time Dickens was also the publisher, editor and a major contributor to the journals Household Words (1850–1859) and All the Year Round (1858–1870).
-In 1855, when Dickens's good friend and Liberal MP Austen Henry Layard formed an Administrative Reform Association to demand significant reforms of Parliament, Dickens joined and volunteered his resources in support of Layard's cause.
+In 1855, when Dickens's good friend the Liberal MP Austen Henry Layard formed an Administrative Reform Association to demand significant reforms of Parliament, Dickens joined and volunteered his resources in support of Layard's cause.
 With the exception of Lord John Russell, who was the only leading politician in whom Dickens had any faith and to whom he later dedicated A Tale of Two Cities, Dickens believed that the political aristocracy and their incompetence were the death of England.
 When he and Layard were accused of fomenting class conflict, Dickens replied that the classes were already in opposition and the fault was with the aristocratic class.
 Dickens used his pulpit in Household Words to champion the Reform Association.
 He also commented on foreign affairs, declaring his support for Giuseppe Garibaldi and Giuseppe Mazzini, helping raise funds for their campaigns and stating that "a united Italy would be of vast importance to the peace of the world, and would be a rock in Louis Napoleon's way," and that "I feel for Italy almost as if I were an Italian born."
+Dickens also published dozens of writings in Household Words supporting vaccination, including multiple laudations for the vaccine pioneer Edward Jenner.